 METHODS

-It is a description of the results of Wave 6 of the International Diabetes Management Practice Study in Lebanon, an international and multicenter study involving selected countries.
+Wave 6 of the International Diabetes Management Practice Study in Lebanon is an international and multicenter study involving selected countries.

 RESULTS

 Only 1 patient with type 1 diabetes and 595 patients with type 2 diabetes were included in Wave 6.
 Average age was around 60 years, with a mean body mass index of 30.
-The mean fasting serum glucose was 159.42 mg/dL and mean glycosylated hemoglobin (HbA1c) level was 7.98 with around 30% achieving an HbA1c target of less 7%.
+The mean fasting serum glucose was 159.42 mg/dL, and the mean glycosylated hemoglobin (HbA1c) level was 7.98 with around 30% achieving an HbA1c target of < 7%.
 More patients were on oral anti-diabetic medications.
 Screening of diabetic complications has improved over the years.
-Large percentage is diagnosed with hypertension and dyslipidemia, majority of which were treated but small percentage controlled.
+A large percentage is diagnosed with hypertension and dyslipidemia, the majority of whom were treated but only a small percentage were controlled.

 CONCLUSION

-Diabetes with its associated dyslipidemia and hypertension are still not very well controlled.
-Screening for diabetes complications has improved over years.
-Patients need to have more proper care, and physicians need to follow diabetes guidelines, to have a larger number of patients who have appropriate treatment of diabetes, hypertension and lipids.
+Diabetes, with its associated dyslipidemia and hypertension, is still not very well controlled.
+Screening for diabetes complications has improved over the years.
+Patients need to have more proper care, and physicians need to follow diabetes guidelines, and to have a larger number of patients who have appropriate treatment of diabetes, hypertension and lipids.

 Key words: Diabetes complications; Dyslipidemia; Hypertension; Blood pressure control; Glycemic control